-Bracket For Screen, the BFS slides between two frames and allows for a front projection screen or gallery drop to be support by the bracket.
-Using one at the top and one at the bottom allow for the frame to be secured to the wall.
-BFS brackets come in multiple depths that allow frames to be suspended from the wall in different planes.
+Bracket For Screen.
+The BFS slides between two frames and has a support bracket extending outwards from the face of the frames.
+The bracket provides support for a front projection screen or gallery frame.
+BFS brackets come in multiple extension depths that allow frames to be suspended from the wall on different planes.

-The borderless screen refers to a Front Surface video projection screen without borders.
+Borderless Screen refers to a front surface video projection screen without borders.
 Typical fast fold style projection screens have black borders surrounding the image area.
 AV-Drop screens are “Full White” without any borders.
 The screen is all image area.

-Auxiliary spaces in a meeting or conference, used for smaller group meetings once a main gathering has concluded.
+Auxiliary spaces in a meeting or conference, used for smaller group meetings, typically after a general session has concluded.

-Direct Corner Clamp, used to attach AV-Drop frames at a 90-degree angle, such as with a stabilizer or hard corner.
-Also may be used to secure a rear projection screen from behind.
+Dual Corner Clamps are used to attach AV-Drop frames at a 90-degree angle, such as with a stabilizer or 90-degree corners.
+They are also used to secure a rear projection screen from behind .